 Vallejo students top county spelling bee

-John Weber, of Vacaville and a sixth grader at Kairos Public School Vacaville Academy, works through his spelling of a word in the late rounds of the 2017 Solano County Spelling Bee.
-Joel Rosenbaum - The Reporter Call it the luck of the draw, but David Whitwell correctly spelled “interrupt,” smiling at his success, and Amid Brock Jr. stumbled on “neuropathy,” arguably, a tougher word, then word pronouncer Ken Scarberry declared David the winner of the 2017 Solano County Elementary School Spelling Bee.
+Amid Brock Jr. of Vallejo took second place at the 2017 Solano County Spelling Tuesday at the Joseph A. Nelson Community Center in Suisun City.
+Call it the luck of the draw, but David Whitwell correctly spelled “interrupt,” smiling at his success, and Amid Brock Jr. stumbled on “neuropathy,” arguably, a tougher word, then word pronouncer Ken Scarberry declared David the winner of the 2017 Solano County Elementary School Spelling Bee.

 Add your comments below